The secret to negotiating lower medical bills

 1. Get started early

 The most important thing to remember when negotiating your medical bills is to start the process early.
-It’s much more challenging to negotiate payment terms when it’s close to being due rather than having weeks to work with.
+It’s much more challenging to negotiate payment terms when the bill is close to being due rather than having weeks to work with.

 You should be ready to contact a billing department representative, your healthcare provider’s billing agency, and your health insurance company, if you have one, as soon as you receive a bill or an explanation of benefits (EOB).
 An EOB often shows what the hospital or healthcare service provider charged you for the care you received.
 This usually arrives in the mail or electronically between two and four weeks after your visit.